 standard person: a hypothetical object of cylindrical shape with a circular base of radius 0.3 metres and linear height of 2 metres.

-successful launch: for the purposes of flight safety, a launch that does not suffer a malfunction that could pose a hazard to the public.
+trigger debris: debris capable of triggering a catastrophic chain of events on an critical infrastructure asset (see Section 3.2).

-trigger debris: debris capable of triggering a catastrophic chain of events on an asset with catastrophic potential (see Section 3.2).
+uncertainty: The absence of perfectly detailed knowledge of input to the risk analysis models, but not in the definition of the models.
+Uncertainty includes incertitude (the exact value is unknown) and variability (the value is changing).
+Uncertainty may also include other forms such as vagueness, ambiguity, and fuzziness (in the sense of border-line cases).

 unproven vehicle: a launch vehicle that has not achieved five consecutive missions without a failure that could pose a hazard to public safety or property.